On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of unpolarized proton and deuteron

 Due to relatively low $c$-quark mass, the charm production cross-sections are usually calculated within pQCD at $\mu_F=\mu_R=2m_c$.
 Such a choice makes it possible to improve convergence of the perturbative series for $\sigma_{c\bar{c}}$.
 Unfortunately, the NNLO predictions for the key gluon fusion process are presently available only for the case of $\mu_F=m$, i.e. the dimensionless coefficients $f^{(2,1)}_{gg}$ and $f^{(2,2)}_{gg}$ are unknown \cite{,Mitov:2013gg}.
 At the same time, it is well known that the cross-section $\sigma_{c\bar{c}}$ is very sensitive to the choice of the factorization scale in the region of a few GeV.
 For this reason, although the NNLO predictions \cite{Mitov:2012qq,Mitov:2013qg,Mitov:2013gg} are successfully used in the top quark phenomenology, applicability of these results for description of the charm production is presently questionable.
 So, we restrict ourselves by consideration of the NLO approximation only.

 In Fig. \ref{OCFg.1}(b), the NLO QCD predictions for the total $pp\rightarrow c\bar{c}X$ cross-section are shown as a function of $\sqrt{s}$ using the CT14, MSTW2008 and HERAPDF20 sets of PDFs at $\mu_F=\mu_R=2m_c$.
-The experimental data are taken from Ref.~\cite{Lourenco:2006vw}.
-We see essential differences between these predictions, especially at low energies.
+The experimental data are taken from Ref.~\cite{Lourenco:2006vw}.\footnote{Note that $\sigma_{D\bar{D}}=(0.78\pm 0.03)\,\sigma_{c\bar{c}}$.
+For more details, see e.g. \cite{Lourenco:2006vw} and references therein.} We see essential differences between these predictions, especially at low energies.
 These differences are due not only to the different threshold behavior of the PDF sets we compare.
 Main source of these uncertainties are different values of the $c$-quark mass used in various analyses of the world data.
-In particular, the mass $m_c$ varies from 1.3 GeV to 1.47 GeV in the PDF sets presented in Fig.~\ref{OCFg.1}(b).
-On the other hand, the quantities $\alpha_s(\mu_R)$ and $g(x,\mu_F)$ are very sensitive to the values of $\mu_R$ and $\mu_F$ at a GeV scale.
+In particular, the mass $m_c$ varies from 1.3 GeV to 1.47 GeV in the PDF sets presented in Fig.~\ref{OCFg.1}(b).\footnote{In the recent edition of the Review of Particle Physics \cite{Zyla:2020zbs}, the following value for the $c$-quark $\overline{\rm MS}$ mass is presented: $m_c=1.27\pm 0.02$ GeV.} On the other hand, the quantities $\alpha_s(\mu_R)$ and $g(x,\mu_F)$ are very sensitive to the values of $\mu_R$ and $\mu_F$ at a GeV scale.
 As a result, the pQCD predictions for $\sigma_{c\bar{c}}$ are crucially dependent on the value of $c$-quark mass in use.
 Therefore future precise data on the total cross-section $\sigma_{c\bar{c}}$ from NICA SPD should reduce uncertainties in the $c$-quark mass and improve essentially description of the processes with charm production within pQCD.

 To probe the PDFs at high $x$, one needs to measure the differential cross-sections of the charmed particle production in sufficiently wide region.
 In particular, the invariant mass of the $c\bar{c}$ pair, $M^2_{c\bar{c}}=(p_c+p_{\bar{c}})^2$, should be large enough because $M^2_{c\bar{c}}\big/s<x_1x_2<1$ for $x_1$ and $x_2$ in Eq.~\eqref{OC1l}.
 Therefore to scan high values of $x$, we need $M^2_{c\bar{c}}\big/s\sim x$.